 PLANNING YOUR VISIT

-Scottish weather, while glorious during the summer months, remains on the chillier side thanks to its proximity to the Northern Hemisphere.
+Scottish weather, while glorious during the summer months, remains on the chillier side thanks to its proximity to the Arctic.
 We would therefore recommend packing suitably warm attire, ideally waterproof since the area does experience rain at certain points of the year.
 For those who plan to explore the area on foot, do bring walking boots or something similar, to ensure you can can make the most of the picturesque hikes available.

 We also highly recommend bringing your own hire car to the region, in order to experience as many of the stunning coastal roads and hidden gems as possible.